 We are experts on the California Building Energy Efficiency Standards (Title 24, Part 6).
 For more than 30 years, Benningfield Group, Inc. staff have been providing the building community, the California Energy Commission, utilities, local governments and other agencies with technical assistance in development of the standards, evaluation of compliance options, efficiency program analysis, and compliance improvement.
 California’s Standards are the most stringent and complex in the world.
 We have developed systems, advocated processes and created tools to help understand and apply the code in a way that makes the process more straightforward, the building more efficient, the systems more cost effective, and the occupants more comfortable.

 Energy Codes and Standards

 Advanced Rater Training

-At the center of one of the most rapidly growing energy efficiency markets in the nation, Southern California's home energy ratings industry relies on an especially well-trained community of building and energy professionals.
-To help them stay up-to-date with the latest industry standards and technologies, California's Advanced Rater Training program offers energy professionals in-depth continuing education opportunities that equip them to better implement energy efficiency programs and drive code compliance.
+At the center of one of the most rapidly growing energy efficiency markets in the nation, Southern California’s home energy ratings industry relies on an especially well-trained community of building and energy professionals.
+To help them stay up-to-date with the latest industry standards and technologies, California’s Advanced Rater Training program offered energy professionals in-depth continuing education opportunities that equipped them to better implement energy efficiency programs and drive code compliance.

 - Quality Insulation Installation.

 - Residential Ventilation.